Most Affordable Neighborhoods in New Haven, CT

 1 Rentals

 Quinnipiac Meadows is an affordable neighborhood in New Haven with an average rent price of $1,450.
-Compare this to the city average of $2,101.
-In the past year, rent prices have increased by 1.5%.
-Quinnipiac Meadows provides easy access to Tweed/New Haven, Albertus Magnus College, and Shore Line Trolley Museum.
+Compare this to the city average of $2,106.
+In the past year, rent prices have increased by 1.4%.
+Quinnipiac Meadows provides easy access to East Rock Park and Trowbridge Environmental Center, Shore Line Trolley Museum, and Millbrook Shopping Center.
 It’s a somewhat walkable neighborhood with a WalkScore® of 58.

 Amity